-No matter what you call your period, you know that it comes with ups and downs, unexpected surprises and a whole 'lot of unanswered questions.
+No matter what you call your period, you know that it comes with ups and downs, unexpected surprises and a whole lot of unanswered questions.

-How can working out during your period help alleviate cramps and pains?
+Q: How can working out during your period help alleviate cramps and pains?

-"This may come as a shock but it all boils down to blood flow!
-Exercising during your period increases circulation and gets things moving that would otherwise remain stagnant and exacerbate those dreaded, painful PMS symptoms so many women experience.
-It's all an inflammatory response (and why you've been popping Midol and other pain relievers all these years....) but low-impact movement can be a great tool in bringing that inflammation back to baseline without introducing anything potentially harmful into your body.
-Also, when you’re moving in a way that feels good to you, it can change your perception of pain, so work with your body rather than against it!"
+A: This may come as a shock but it all boils down to blood flow.
+Exercising during your period increases circulation and gets things moving that would otherwise remain stagnant and exacerbate those dreaded, painful PMS symptoms so many of us experience.
+This is all caused by an inflammatory response (and why Midol and other pain relievers are a first line of defense against this....) but the low-impact movement can also be a great tool in alleviating that inflammation without introducing anything potentially harmful into your body.

-How can working out during your period help with bloating?
+Q: How can working out during your period help with bloating?

-"Like painful PMS symptoms, bloating can turn our world upside down as soon as it makes the grand entrance.
-You can’t button your jeans, nothing looks appetizing, and you feel like you have truly hooked yourself up to the garden hose at full power and it isn’t stopping anytime soon.
+A: Like painful PMS symptoms, bloating can turn your world upside down.
+You can’t button your jeans, nothing looks appetizing, and you feel like you have hooked yourself up to the garden hose at full power with no end in sight.
 (Maybe that’s dramatic, but there are many points on this spectrum!)
-Like its power to help alleviate pain, working out can help with bloating as well.
+Similar to its ability to alleviate pain, movement can also help reduce bloating.
 Getting things moving is the name of the game but our minds also play a part.

-How can working out during your period help with PMS or moodiness?
+Q: How can working out during your period help with PMS or moodiness?

-"P.volve is beneficial in alleviating these dreaded monthly visitors because it works with your body instead of against it.
-We’ve all been through seasons of time where stress has been a factor in our lives and our period (and its accessories) are affected because of that stress.
+A: The P.volve Method is beneficial in alleviating these dreaded monthly visitors because it works with your body instead of against it.
+We’ve all been through seasons of time where stress has been a factor in our lives and our period (and the symptoms) are affected because of that stress.
 If you stress the body in how you approach your workouts, you could potentially have similar, negative effects on your period.